Enhancing Edmonton's Urban Food Landscape:

 Explore our student-driven project focused on transforming Edmonton’s urban food landscape.
 Consider purchasing a vertical garden through our public offer to support sustainable, local food production.

-Empowering Edmonton’s Urban Agriculture through Vertical Gardens.
+Empowering Edmonton’s Urban Agriculture through Vertical Gardens

 In a time when Edmonton faces rising food costs, climate change challenges, limited local agricultural options, and a cold climate that restricts year-round farming, this project presents an innovative solution to transform urban food production.
 By leveraging 3D printing technology to create vertical gardens, residents can help address the need for sustainable, affordable, and local food sources while having limited space.
 Students have benchmarked against successful vertical gardening 3d models to recommend great options for purchase directly from local 3d printing services.